LobenKT/csarch2-cache-simulator/README.md

 Plugging in the values, we get `TAT = 96*1 + 160*(1+64*10) = 102656`.

 Thus, the total memory access time is ***102656***.

+##### b.)
+Random Sequence

+In the random sequence, we are passing a total of 128 blocks, in no particular order and assumed to be not necessarily unique.
+With that, we are unable to determine for certain the exact counts, rates, and access times for sure.
+This is because a random non unique sequence can vary heavily, particularly depending on the maximum memory block value that is set in generating the sequence.
+In the best case, the number of misses will be equal to the number of unique memory blocks that are present in the sequence, and the remaining blocks are hits.
+This is assuming that there is enough space in the cache to accomodate the number of unique blocks, i.e. at most 32 unique values in this case.
+In the worst case, all the blocks are unique and every memory access is a cache miss.
+This 0 hit all miss result is also possible if the sequence just so happens to only repeat a specific memory block in a set after it has been filled up and then overwritten by another block.
+This is due to the 8-way block set associative design.

+Thus, this results in ***128*** memory accesses, a cache hit count that ***can be as low as 0 and can only be as high as 1 less than the memory accesses***, a cache miss count that is ***at least 1 and can be as high as equal to the memory accesses***, with its corresponding hit/miss rates, as well as largely varying access times.

+##### c.)
+Mid-Repeat Blocks:

+In the mid-repeat blocks test case, the memory blocks to be passed are 0